Kevin11Kaikai/Leetcode_Study_Array/README.md

+#Leetcode Array Solution in Python
-# Max Consecutive Ones - Leetcode 485
+## Max Consecutive Ones - Leetcode 485

 ## Problem Summary
 Given a binary array `nums` (only containing 0s and 1s), return the maximum number of consecutive 1s in the array.